cats7/cats7-template/README.md

-# cats7-template-linux
+# cats7-template
-My Template resource for Linux
+My Template resources for New Apps